sixman9/vcproj2cmake/README.txt

 (ROOT_PROJECT/cmake/vcproj2cmake/*_mappings.txt), since sub projects will also collect information from the root project in addition to their (optional) local mappings files.

+Installation/packaging of a vcproj2cmake-based project is not specially supported yet, however I'm currently in the process of setting packaging up locally, thus hopefully this will eventually result in a nicely generic, easily usable (and optionally overridable!) mechanism which provides a nice Bundle-like packaging functionality on all platforms.